Atomic Habits vs Tiny Habits: Which Method Fits You

 What happens if I follow Tiny Habits but never scale up?

 Some people get comfortable with the tiny version (two push-ups) and stay there.
-That is actually fine – consistency at any size beats inconsistency at a bigger size.
+That is actually fine; consistency at any size beats inconsistency at a bigger size.
 But if you want to progress, once the behavior feels automatic, gradually increase the scale and use Clear’s identity framing to keep it tied to your sense of self.

 Which method works better for people with ADHD?

-Tiny Habits works better initially because the ABC method bypasses executive function demands — there is no planning, prioritizing, or willpower required.
+Tiny Habits works better initially because the ABC method bypasses executive function demands, since there is no planning, prioritizing, or willpower required.
 Specifically, anchoring to an existing routine (the ‘A’ in ABC) removes the working-memory load of remembering when to do the new behavior.
 Once the behavior is automatic, Clear’s environment design chapter is especially useful for ADHD because it externalizes cues you would otherwise need to hold in working memory.

 References